 Are you curious about going green at home?
+If you’re a business, there are many ways to go green – and the same applies to homes.
 Protecting the environment is important, but you don’t need to rethink your whole lifestyle to do it.
 It’s especially easy if you’re already considering installing home solar panels.

 Being eco-conscious shouldn’t be difficult, but getting started is always the hardest part of anything new.
 Here’s how to think greener and become more aware of your personal impact on the environment.

 Figuring out how to go green may seem overwhelming.
 Make your mission simpler by changing little habits first.
 Then, just keep improving on what you’ve learned.

 For instance, recycling is a good start, but what if you could do even better?
 Make a minor change, such as switching to reusable shopping bags.
 This is a great way to minimize your contributions to landfills, and if you live somewhere with bag taxes, you’ll save money too.
 Thinking about grabbing bottled water from the convenience store?
 Waste less by switching to a stainless steel water bottle that you can refill.